fiowro/pmm2-doc/docker.md

 ```

 Now, rename the `pmm-server-backup` to `pmm-server`
-(see [https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.upgrading.html#pmm-deploying-server-docker-container-renaming](Creating a backup version of the current pmm-server Docker container)) and start it.
+(see [Creating a backup version of the current pmm-server Docker container](https://www.percona.com/doc/percona-monitoring-and-management/deploy/server/docker.upgrading.html#pmm-deploying-server-docker-container-renaming)) and start it.

 ```bash
    $ docker start pmm-server